kaustav-goswami/gapbs/README-SDM.md

 The use case for this setup is in shared disaggregated memory (like CXL 3.0+), where there will be multiple hosts sharing memory.
 Coherence across the hosts are software managed.
 The allocator makes sure that the data is coherently written to the shared memory.
-The reader hosts reads the graph from the remote/shared memory and allocates data structures needed for doing the kernel locally.
+The reader hosts read the graph from the remote/shared memory and allocates data structures needed for doing the kernel locally.

+The allocator can be configured to zero out the shared memory space in the beginning.
+Further, the allocator always calls `clflushopt` to flush the entire shared memory region onto the memory, enforcing cache coherence.
+Maybe in the future, this will be changed to a `M_SYNC`-like flag when the device is `open`.

+See the example section on how to get started ASAP!

 ## Limitations